jpedro/jpedro.github.io/.posts/git-dd.md

 Yo, a monad is a monoid in the category of endofunctors!
 Have a 🍪
 ```

-**Note:** Keep in mind, when git shells out it calls, not `bash`, not
+**Note:** Keep in mind, when git shells out, it calls, not `bash`, nor
 `zsh`, but `sh`.
-But there is no binary named `sh`.
+But there is no real binary named `sh`.
 In most systems
 it's symlinked to `bash` or more commonly to `dash`.
-And dash is
+And dash is kinda
-kinda old.
-10 times smaller than bash sure but misses some nice bash'isms.
+old and a minimally compliant POSIX shell.
+10 times smaller than bash
-For example, the better `[[` builtin doesn't exist.
-You can either fix
+sure but misses some nice bash'isms.
+For example, the better `[[` builtin
-the `sh` symlink or code accordingly.
-(And you thought bash was bad!)
+just doesn't exist.
+You can either fix the `sh` symlink or code accordingly.
+And you thought bash was bad!...
+Everything _is_ BAD... until you find
+something worse.

 ![But why](https://raw.githubusercontent.com/jpedro/jpedro.github.io/master/.github/static/img/why.jpg)